kenhalbert/javascript-buddhabrot/readme.md

 With the default settings, you should let the renderer run for ten to fifteen minutes to get a high-quality image.

-This is still very much a work in progress, and some parts of the app are kind of messy.
-Also, validation is missing for the fields in the control panel.
-Nonetheless, it's mostly done.

 ## Prerequisites

 You need to have webpack installed to build this web app.
 To install it, run this command: